Highlights. Most consumers (88%) only buy brands they trust.

 - 71% of U.S. consumers are likely to buy again from brands they trust, compared to only 12% of distrusters.

-- 63% of consumers pay particular attention to branding when purchasing a smartphone, the most of any goods.
+- 63% of consumers pay particular attention to branding when purchasing a smartphone, more than any other goods.

 - 53% of shoppers consider brands when purchasing clothing and shoes.